Taberone/Cataclysm-DDA-Touhou-Mod/README.md

 ----------------------------------------------------------------
 **New Professions:**

-* **Phantom Swordswoman:** Starts with a custom dress and ribbon, katana, wakizashi, and Niten Ichi-Ryu.
-Close-range killing machine with excellent skills in Melee and Cutting Weapons, but anything with a ranged attack will utterly ruin your day.
+* **Phantom Swordswoman:** Close-range killing machine.
+Excellent skills in Melee and Cutting Weapons, knows Niten Ichi-Ryu, and has a katana and wakizashi (can't dual-wield unfortunately), but anything with a gun will utterly ruin your day.
-* **Wicked Hermit:** Starts with no weapons, a custom dress and hairstick, a dormant zombie minion, the skills necessary to revive zombie corpses as loyal slaves, knowledge of magic, and the ability to pass through walls via the Probability Travel CBM.
+* **Wicked Hermit:** Zombie Zlave master.
+Has the skills necessary to revive zombie corpses as loyal zlaves, knowledge of magic, and the ability to pass through walls via the Probability Travel CBM.
+Can easily build up an army of zombie zlaves.
-* **Lunatic Moon Rabbit:**
+* **Lunatic Moon Rabbit:** Gunslinger.
+Proficient in the usage of all weapons and has a targeting Bionic to enhance her accuracy even further.
+Packs a unique, UPS-powered pistol that can fire in bursts, a Unified Power System CBM, and has the ability to shoot hostiles with her fingers alone.
 * **Celestial Delinquent:**
 * **Chief Maid of the SDM:**
 * **Moon Rabbit Recruit:**